 What it's about

 In this blog post, we will give you a comprehensive overview of the complex topic of Operational Excellence.
 What does the approach mean and why is it so important?
 We'll show you which concepts and methods are involved and why manufacturing companies are struggling to achieve Operational Excellence - even though the approach has actually grown out of manufacturing.
-Finally, we would like to give you tips on how to attain excellent operations - and how digitization can help you with it.
+Finally, we would like to give you tips on how to achieve operational excellence - and how digitization can help you with it.

 What is Operational Excellence?